MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/codepush/vsts-extension.md

 ### CodePush - Patch

 Allows you to update the metadata for a previously released update.
-This task behaves equivalently to the [`app-center codepush patch`](./cli.md#patching-update-metadata) command in the App Center CLI, and includes the following options:
+This task behaves equivalently to the [`appcenter codepush patch`](./cli.md#patching-update-metadata) command in the App Center CLI, and includes the following options:

 1. **Authentication Method** - Specifies how you would like to authenticate with the CodePush server.
 The available options are: